-&lt;sup>2 Where \\\\\ is indicated, the teacher is invited to insert the adherent of a religion or worldview they are studying e.g. Muslims.
+2 Where is indicated, the teacher is invited to insert the adherent of a religion or worldview they are studying e.g. Muslims.

-Curriculum Skills and Progression Map Religious Education - Philosophy - Pupils can Philosophy Philosophy Year 1 Year 2 Year 3 Year 4 Year 5 Year 6 A. The Nature of knowledge, meaning and existence Ask questions about the world around them and talk about these questions.
+Curriculum Skills and Progression Map Religious Education - Pl nilosophy - Pupils can Philosophy Year 1 Year 2 Year 3 Year 4 Year 5 Year 6 A. The Nature of knowledge, meaning and existence Ask questions about the world around them and talk about these questions.
 Begin to make connections between using their senses and what they know about the world around them.
 Talk about the questions a story or practice from a religion or worldview might make them ask about the world around them Talk about what people mean when they say they 'know' something.
-Recognise that there are many different religious and non-religious answers to questions people raise about the world around them Talk about the difference between knowing and believing.
+Recognise that there are many different religious and non- religious answers to questions people raise about the world around them Talk about the difference between knowing and believing.
 Describe different philosophical answers to questions about the world around them, including questions relating to meaning and existence Begin to use philosophical vocabulary when discussing issues relating to truth, reality and knowledge.
 Explain different philosophical answers to questions about the world around them, including questions relating to meaning and existence.
 Explain some of the different ways in which philosophers understand abstract concepts.
 Begin to analyse and evaluate a range of philosophical answers to questions about the world around them, including questions relating to meaning and existence Begin to analyse and evaluate different ways in which philosophers understand abstract concepts.
 B. How and whether things make sense Give a simple reason using the word 'because' when talking about religion and belief Give a reason to say why someone might hold a particular belief using the word 'because' Decide if a reason or argument based on a religion or belief makes sense to them and is expressed clearly.
 Use more than one reason to support their view.
 Begin to weigh up whether different reasons and arguments are expressed coherently when studying religion and belief Give reasons for more than one point of view, providing pieces of evidence to support these views Explain, using a range of reasons, whether a position or argument is coherent and logical.
 Link a range of different pieces of evidence together to form a coherent argument Begin to analyse and evaluate whether a position or argument is coherent and logical and show increasing awareness of divergence of opinion.
-Use well-chosen pieces of evidence to support and counter a particular argument C. Using religious Using religious and Recognise that it is Describe a range of Explain a range of Begin to analyse and
+Use well-chosen pieces of evidence to support and counter a particular argument

-Issues of and belief stories belief stories, make difficult to define answers to ethical and answers to ethical and evaluate a range of right and to talk about how connections 'right', 'wrong', 'good' moral questions, showing moral questions and different answers to wrong, good and bad beliefs impact on between peoples' and 'bad'. awareness of the issues, drawing ethical and moral and bad how people behave beliefs about right and wrong and their actions.
-Recognise some of the similarities and differences between these ideas. diversity of opinion and why there are differences. conclusions and showing awareness of diversity of opinion and why there are differences. questions/issues, showing an understanding of the connections between beliefs, practices and behaviour.
+С. Using religious Using religious and Recognise that it is Describe a range of Explain a range of Begin to analyse and Issues of right and wrong, good and bad and belief stories to talk about how beliefs impact on how people behave belief stories, make connections between peoples' beliefs about right and wrong and their actions. difficult to define 'right', 'wrong', 'good' and 'bad'.
+Recognise some of the similarities and differences between these ideas. answers to ethical and moral questions, showing awareness of the diversity of opinion and why there are differences. answers to ethical and moral questions and issues, drawing conclusions and showing awareness of diversity of opinion and why there are differences. evaluate a range of different answers to ethical and moral questions/issues, showing an understanding of the connections between beliefs, practices and behaviour.